Involve EnergyGet your numbers

 What is the ASB Smart Solar Loan?

 A business term loan at 0 percent fixed for five years on up to $150,000 for professionally installed solar and battery on rural property, for ASB rural customers, reverting to ASB's floating rate after the fixed term.
-As at June 2026 it applies to applications made before 30 June 2026; offers like this are dated, so check what is live before deciding.
+This is a dated offer that lapses and renews on ASB's timetable, so check what is currently available before deciding; our calculator only shows offers that are live on the day.

 What is a solar PPA and who owns the system?